A multistate approach to disability insurance reserving with information delays: Data application

-The results are given in Table~\ref{table:reserves}.
-The largest relative difference is seen for the RBNSi reserves.
-The naive method under-reserves since it ignores the reported disability and reserves as if the insured was active because no disability benefits have been awarded yet.
-The second largest relative difference is seen for the CBNR reserves.
-Here, the probability weighting of the active reserve is observed to be close to one, so the main difference between the proposed and naive method is the IBNR contribution.
+The second largest relative difference is seen for the CBNR reserve.
+Here, the probability weighting of the active reserve is observed to be very close to one, so the main difference between the proposed and naive method is the IBNR contribution.
 Thus, the naive method under-reserves as it neglects this term.
+The simple method much closer to the proposed method as expected, but there is still a sizeable relative difference.

 The smallest relative difference for the non-settled cases is seen for the RBNSr reserve.
 This is because, in the data set, there are considerably more insured receiving running benefits than are reactivated.
-In fact, only four reactivated insured were sampled and they were all in adjudication state 2, meaning that they had not applied for additional benefits.
-This is a sign that the population was established recently, and as the population mix shifts toward a higher proportion of reactivated subjects, the difference between the proposed and naive method would likely grow.
+In fact, only four reactivated insured were sampled and none of them had applied for additional benefits.
+As the population mix shifts toward a higher proportion of reactivated subjects, the difference between the proposed and naive method is likely to grow.